eh3rrera/project-reactor-course/docs/01-intro-reactive-programming/index.md

 # Introduction to Reactive Programming
 * * *
-In this module, we're going to review:
+In this module, you are going to learn:
-- The problem with blocking execution
+- The problem with blocking the execution of a program
 - What is reactive programming?
-- Programming in a non-blocking, asynchrounous, functional style
+- Programming in a non-blocking, asynchronous, functional style
 - How reactive programming is related to the Reactive Manifesto
-- What is Project Reactor and how to set it up in your project using Maven
+- What is Project Reactor and how to set it up using Maven

 You can find the code for this module [here](https://github.com/eh3rrera/project-reactor-course/tree/main/01).